opsmatters/opsmatters-core/README.md

     .infrastructure(true)
     .build();
 ```
-Next, to synchronise the cache with New Relic by importing all resources for the enabled products:
+Next, create a manager to synchronise the cache with New Relic by importing all resources for the enabled products:
 ```
+ProviderManager manager = ProviderFactory.getManager(Provider.NEW_RELIC);
 boolean success = manager.sync(cache);
 ```
 Once the cache has been populated, it can be queried for the resources and collections it contains.
 Here are some examples: